mozilla/ichnaea/docs/architecture.rst

 All API endpoints require a valid API key to use.
 The web service caches keys to reduce MySQL lookups.

-Requests to lookup API endpoints that only contain an IP address are fulfilled just by looking at the Maxmind GeoIP database without any MySQL lookups.
+Requests to locate API endpoints that only contain an IP address are fulfilled just by looking at the Maxmind GeoIP database without any MySQL lookups.

-Requests to lookup API endpoints that contain additional network information are fulfilled by using `location providers`.
-These are responsible for matching the data against the MySQL tables and generate possible result values and corresponding data quality / trustworthiness scores.
+Requests to locate API endpoints that contain additional network information are fulfilled by using `location providers`.
+These are responsible for matching the data against the MySQL tables and generate possible result values and corresponding data quality/trustworthiness scores.

 Some API keys allow falling back to an external web service if the best internal result does not match the expected accuracy/precision of the